 28% of featured players were rookies.
 Many, but not all weeks had a rookie as part of the three player bundle, and so far there has only been one week that had more than one rookie.
 That was Week 40 with AJ Minter and Harrison Bader.
 Now that we are in the midst of the 2019 season, I expect we will see at least one rookie each week.
 The last few weeks have provided cards form some of the hottest rookies of the season.
 Eloy Jiminez, Fernando Tatis Jr., Pete Alonso, and Vladimir Guerrero Jr. have provided a bump in overall sales.

-The Yankees, Phillies, Dodgers, and Nationals are the teams which have been featured the most and the Yankees have sold the most total cards.
-They have the second highest average sales per card.
+The Yankees, Phillies, Dodgers, Cardinals, Braves, and Nationals are the teams which have been featured the most and the Yankees have sold the most total cards.
+They also have the highest average sales per card.

 Rookies drive sales as the teams with the biggest rookies from 2018 have the four highest team sales averages.
 In 2019, the rookies have also driven the sales averages higher, and Vladimir Guerrero Jr. (#179) had sales of 27,749 which was the highest of any player since Juan Soto at card #43.
 Mike Trout received his much anticipated card at #200.
 His sales of 22,017 provided a bump to the weekly rolling average.
 In addition, two checklists were included as bonus cards for customers who purchased the three card bundle during the Mike Trout week and had print runs of 4,393.

 In 2018, print runs in the 2Ks were few and far between.
 In 2019, we’ve had significantly more print runs in this range.
-Howie Kendrick (card #183) set a new low sales point with a total of 2,633 cards sold, and then just a couple weeks later, Wade Davis dropped it even farther with a print run of only 2,605.
+In fact, the last 14 cards have had print runs under 3,000.
+Jorge Soler (card #228) set a new low sales point with a total of 2,318 cards sold.

 What other stats would you be interested in seeing?
 Let me know if the comments below!